neo4j/neo4j-go-driver/README.md

 ### Custom Logger

-The `Log` field of the `neo4j.Config` struct is defined to be of interface `neo4j/log.Logger` which has the following definition.
+The `Log` field of the `neo4j.Config` struct is defined to be of interface `neo4j/log.Logger` which has the following definition:

 ```go
 type Logger interface {